concord-consortium/quantity-playground/README.md

 After you're happy with your changes and have deployed a new version of Quantity Playground, make sure you revert to using the published version by running `yalc remove @concord-consortium/diagram-view` in your `collaborative-learning` directory.

+For more information, see `README.md` in the `diagram-view` directory.

 ### Testing

 Run `npm test` to run jest tests.
 Run `npm run test:full` to run jest and Cypress tests.